Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 ### Documenting classes [MANDATORY]

-Each class should be documented in its header file (.hxx or .cdl).
+Each class should be documented in its header file (.hxx).
 The comment should give enough details for the reader to understand the purpose of the class and the main way of work with it.

 ### Documenting class methods [MANDATORY]

-Each class or package method should be documented in the header file (.hxx or .cdl).
+Each class or package method should be documented in the header file (.hxx).

 The comment should explain the purpose of the method, its parameters, and returned value(s).
 Accepted style is: